TomerFi/aioswitcher/docs/usage.rst

    import asyncio
    from datetime import datetime
-   from aioswitcher.bridge import SwitcherV2Bridge
-   from aioswitcher.devices import SwitcherV2Device
+   from aioswitcher.bridge import SwitcherBridge from aioswitcher.devices.switcherv2 import SwitcherV2Device

    # instructions on getting this data is in,
    # https://github.com/NightRang3r/Switcher-V2-Python